capmeth/acid/docsite/docs/reference/markdown.md

 The values available for `[mode]` are **demo**, **edit**, **live**, **render**, and **static**.

-Using the example block above here are examples of each mode.
+Copying the example block above here are examples of each mode.

 ```svelte:demo label="demo - displays the code and the render with no update capability"
 let string = "[mode] is demo, edit, live, render, or static";